Diabetes - type 1; Diabetes - type 2; Diabetes - gestational; Type 1 diabetes; Type 2 diabetes; Gestational diabetes; Diabetes mellitus

 Exams and Tests

-A urine analysis may show high blood sugar.
+A urine analysis may show high urine sugar.
 But a urine test alone does not diagnose diabetes.

 Screening for type 2 diabetes in people who have no symptoms is recommended for: